ssahli/Digits-Neural-Network/README.md

 # MNIST's Digits: Neural Network

+This script was used for Kaggle's Digits competition.

-This script is a neural network used to predict handwritten digits in MNIST's Digits dataset.
+The script uses a neural network (from the Keras library) to predict handwritten digits from MNIST's Digits dataset.

 The neural net is a two-layer network using a rectifier activation for the hidden layer and softmax activation for the output.